-First impressions of the bar were good, even after nearly three hours of riding the bar had kept it’s shape and was easy to rip the packaging open with my teeth to reveal the great looking, oat and chocolate combination.
+First impressions of the bar were good, even after nearly three hours of riding the bar had kept its shape and was easy to rip the packaging open with my teeth to reveal the great-looking, oat and chocolate combination.
 The bar was chewy but not overly so.
 The perfect consistency as it didn’t get stuck in the throat, nor did I spend the next 3 kilometres trying to chew it!

-Peanut butter and honey is it's name and it delivered on both these flavours.
+Peanut butter and honey is its name and it delivered on both these flavours.
 Treating your taste buds to a rich peanut taste, not a cheap, sugary one, it had a real natural, homemade vibe.

 The thin layer of chocolate was a nice touch and with the addition of the honey, kept it all together.

-With some lung busting efforts shortly after eating the it, I was pleased to say the bar digested well, I didn’t get that sickly after taste or feel like I needed to gulp down loads of water to wash it down.
+With some lung-busting efforts shortly after eating it, I was pleased to say the bar digested well, I didn’t get that sickly after taste or feel like I needed to gulp down loads of water to wash it down.
 This is the perfect bar for those fed up with the generic energy bar taste and want something a bit more homely and un energy bar like.
 I will definitely be having a few of these in my jersey pocket next time I go out for a ride.

 Protein does not need to just be for bodybuilders and those looking to bulk up.
 It is also ideal for those looking for an afternoon boost or a helpful recovery supplement.
-Honey Stinger have entered the protein market with a range of distinct, natural protein bars.
+Honey Stinger has entered the protein market with a range of distinct, natural protein bars.

 I had the Milk Chocolate Peanut Butta Pro bar to taste, after 250 kilometres of riding over the weekend I was looking forward to getting home from my Sunday ride and tucking into this rather appealing bar.

-Packed with 10 grams of muscle repairing protein, I used the recommended thirty minute window after exercise, to try it out.
-Right from the outside I knew I had found a great tasting treat.
+Packed with 10 grams of muscle repairing protein, I used the recommended thirty-minute window after exercise, to try it out.
+Right from the outside, I knew I had found a great tasting treat.